MayooriNautiyal/ModifiedSudokuValidator/Readme.md

 0 <= i,j < N

+For a constraint cellA > cellB, cellA and cellB are adjacent cells on board.

+## Board Constraint Representation:

+* Set(Tuple(cellA, cellB))
+* cellA > cellB
+* cellA and cellB belong to class BoardCell
+* BoardCell represents a cell (i,j) on NxN Board matrix

 ## Usage
 **InputBoardWithConstraints class**: Contains getPuzzle method that prepares and returns a GameBoard class object **GameValidator class**: Validates the GameBoard object